 Ireland is a wonderful place to visit year round.
-However, some months of the year are better than others.
-Knowing the trade-offs like smaller crowds or longer daylight hours can help when deciding when to go.
+However, some months of the year have advantages that others don’t (like smaller crowds or longer daylight hours).

 November, December, January & February

 The winter months have limited daylight hours, which means less time at the attractions and more time in the pub, which is not entirely a bad trade off. ?